-The monetisation of a website includes banner ads, affiliate links and subscription based memberships.
+The monetization of a website includes banner ads, affiliate links, and subscription-based memberships.
 These are all relatively easy to implement, so the ability for content creators to earn from their digital wares is pretty much open to all.

-It does feel, however, like those three easily implemented methods have helped shape the web's content in not such good ways.
-Many site owners have tailored their site to maximise earning potential via advertising rather than entertainment or education.
-Of course that's not true everywhere, but there are enough trashy articles and subpar media publishing sites out there for it to feel significantly negative.
+It does feel, however, like those three easily implemented methods have helped shape the web's content not necessarily in positive ways.
+Many site owners have tailored their sites to maximize earning potential via advertising rather than entertainment or education.
+Of course, that's not true everywhere, but there are enough trashy articles and subpar media publishing sites out there for it to feel significantly negative.

-It's a privacy centric browser with a built-in ad-blocker, making sites load a heckfire lot faster after the removal of banner ads and trackers, which is something especially important if you are trying to keep your mobile data usage in check.
+It's a privacy-centric browser with a built-in ad-blocker, making sites load a heckfire lot faster after the removal of banner ads and trackers, which is something especially important if you are trying to keep your mobile data usage in check.
 It also has a reward system for both users and publishers.
 As a user you can earn BAT ( basic attention tokens ) by viewing ads via discreet notifications.
-You can then tip your favourite publishers sites, YouTube channels and/or Twitter feeds with those same earnt tokens.
+You can then tip your favorite publishers sites, YouTube channels and/or Twitter feeds with those same earnt tokens.

 BAT tokens are intended for use on the BAT platform, but they do have real-world value and can be converted into other currency on exchanges such as coinbase or Uphold.
 It is certainly worth keeping an eye on if you are into crypto.
 The current dollar value of the tokens can be viewed here if you are curious.

-That tipping functionality is, to me, the really attractive part of the Brave browser.
+That tipping functionality is, to me, the real attractive part of the Brave browser.
 It's that ability to reward great content, instead of a pay per click/view system that amounts to pennies for thousands of ad impressions.
-Readers can actually pay what they want and that could mean greater reward for the little guy no matter where they live and what they write about.
+Readers can pay what they want and that could mean greater rewards for the little guy no matter where they live and what they write about.
 Content can again be king!

-There will almost certainly be exploitation, such as, sites attempting to retain your attention with artificial delays on say a form or set of questions that never really lead anywhere aiming to gobble up some of your auto-tipped BAT ( which you can control on a per site basis ).
-There'll be farms of cheaply built websites and bots tipping them, some form of tipping exploit where brave brand colours are used to create familiar looking buttons that don't tip in BAT but ask for credit cards details, some will suffer unfortunately.
+There will almost certainly be exploitation, such as, sites attempting to retain your attention with artificial delays on say a form or set of questions that never really lead anywhere aiming to gobble up some of your auto-tipped BAT ( which you can control on a per-site basis ).
+There'll be farms of cheaply built websites and bots tipping them, some form of tipping exploit where brave brand colors are used to create familiar-looking buttons that don't tip in BAT but ask for credit card details, some will suffer, unfortunately.

-But that's the nature of the world, I feel really positive about the brave browser and the change it can bring, such as, a nice positive correction in the webs advertising model.
+But that's the nature of the world, I feel really positive about the brave browser and the change it can bring, such as, a nice positive correction in the web advertising model.
 I feel positive!
 But then maybe this post is just me suffering from confirmation bias, time will tell.